MIB Payout Examples | Uninsured/Untraced Driver Accidents

 The first document is the Judicial College Guidelines (JCG).
 It provides details of injuries and compensation brackets to help guide legal professionals when valuing injuries.

-However, if you suffered from whiplash, this will be assigned a value from the tariff found in the Whiplash Injury Regulations 2021.
-These regulations provide a tariff amount for whiplash injuries based on the duration and whether you also suffered a psychological impact.
+However, if you suffered from whiplash, this will be assigned a value from the Whiplash Injury Regulations 2021 tariff.
+These regulations provide set amounts for whiplash injuries based on the duration and any psychological impact.

 Our MIB payout examples table may not have included the injuries you suffered, nor does it consider special damages.
 If you would like a bespoke valuation, call our advisors.